posthtml/posthtml-img-autosize/README.md

 ```

-But if you set `includeEmpty: true`, the plugin will resize all images with undefined or empty `width` and `height`:
+But if you set `includeEmpty: true`, the plugin will autosize all images with undefined or empty `width` and `height`:
 ```js
 posthtml([
     require('posthtml-img-autosize')({